-By applying all my clinical knowledge gleaned and practiced through my career, I have created and designed this programme to address current individual and clinical concerns with a view to assessing the short, medium and long term clinical techniques required to correct and stabilise them.
+Within the above biological concept , I devised this programme to address individual and clinical concerns with a view to assessing the short, medium and long term clinical and biological sound materials and techniques required to correct and stabilise them.

 Mercury Free Dentistry

-I also spent some years at the London Dental School as a Lecturer on Implants for post graduate courses along with being a Student Supervisor.
+I also spent some years at the London Dental School as their first external Lecturer on Implants for post graduate courses along with being a Student Supervisor.

 Orthopaedics / Orthodontics

-Following a long term interest and involvement in facial structure and cosmetics / chewing balance / jaw joint problems, I have spent many years in the study and application of the combined therapy of Orthodontics and Orthopaedics.
-In a very large number of cases, this combination allows us to gently expand the sizes and profile relationship of the jaws thus enhancing, without extraction, not only the tooth alignment / position but also the overall facial and smile profile.
+In a very large number of cases, if required, the combined therapy of Orthodontics and Orthopaedicis allows us to gently expand the sizes and profile relationship of the jaws thus enhancing, without extraction, not only the tooth alignment / position but also the overall facial and smile profile.